amritaruhela/FaceMask_DL_Project/README.md

 ## 📌 Note

-The dataset is not uploaded due to size limitations, but the project structure supports training on any similar dataset.
+The dataset used includes images of people with and without masks, organized into respective folders for training and validation.

 ---